-Female cats who have not been spayed will go into heat in a cyclical fashion.
-Cats in heat can mean a lot of work for an owner, especially if the owner is not keeping the cat in tact specifically for breeding.
-If your cat is not spayed and she is acting strangely, there is a chance she is in heat.
+Female cats who haven’t been spayed will go into heat in a cyclical fashion.
+Cats in heat can mean a lot of work for a cat parent, especially if they’re keeping the cat intact specifically for breeding.
+If your cat is not spayed and she is acting strangely, there’s a chance she’s in heat.

 How Often Do Cats Go Into Heat?